 - You can suck on lifesavers or hard candy (any color but red) between glasses of preparation.

 - If you are not tolerating the prep well (nausea, vomiting), wait an hour then start again at a slower pace.
 If you still cannot tolerate the prep, please call.
 You may want to use a straw to sip the solution

 - Baby wipes can help irritation from repetitive defecation.

 Day of the procedure

-- STOP CLEAR LIQUIDS 4 HOURS BEFORE YOUR ARRIVAL TIME.
-DO NOT EAT OR DRINK ANYTHING UNTIL AFTER YOUR PROCEDURE.
+- STOP CLEAR LIQUIDS 2-4 HOURS BEFORE YOUR PROCEDURE TIME.
+THEN, DO NOT EAT OR DRINK ANYTHING UNTIL AFTER YOUR PROCEDURE.